 Amber Swager, for her perspective on life.

 These are the people who inspire me.
 The ones I look at and go, “Wow.
-I want to be like them.”
+I want to be like that.”
 These are the ones who are changing the world through the little things they do in their everyday lives.
 The people I see Christ in.
 I would not be who I am today if it were not for how God has worked through you in my life, so thank you. ❤️